Triglycerides

 If your triglyceride concentration is very high (e.g. at least 10–15 mmol/L), this indicates you are at risk of pancreatitis.
 In these circumstances, it is important to try and lower your triglyceride levels, which might involve either drugs or lifestyle changes, depending on the cause.

 Triglyceride levels in the blood may change dramatically after a meal.
 Even fasting levels vary considerably from day to day.
-Because of the day to day variation modest changes in fasting triglycerides measured on different days are not considered to be unusual or abnormal.
+Because of the day-to-day variation, modest changes in fasting triglycerides measured on different days are not considered to be unusual or abnormal.

 Previously, fasting for 12 hours was recommended, as triglycerides increase after a meal for several hours.
 However, studies now show that readings after a meal are just as useful as fasting levels.
 There may be instances where your doctor recommends having the sample taken when fasting, so follow their advice.